AREXVY Powder for suspension for injection Ref.[50990] Active ingredients: Respiratory syncytial virus vaccine

 If Arexvy is to be given at the same time as another injectable vaccine, the vaccines should always be administered at different injection sites.

-Concomitant administration of Arexvy with other vaccines has not been studied.
+Concomitant administration of Arexvy with other vaccines than those listed above has not been studied.

 Pregnancy

 There are no data from the use of Arexvy in pregnant women.
 After administration of an investigational unadjuvanted RSVPreF3 vaccine to 3 557 pregnant women in a single clinical study, an increase in preterm births was observed compared to placebo.
 Currently no conclusion on a causal relationship between administration of unadjuvanted RSVPreF3 and preterm birth can be drawn.
-Results from animal studies with an investigational unadjuvanted RSVPreF3 vaccine and results with Arexvy do not indicate direct or indirect harmful effects with respect to reproductive toxicity (see section 5.3).
+Results from animal studies with Arexvy or with an investigational unadjuvanted RSVPreF3 vaccine do not indicate direct or indirect harmful effects with respect to developmental and reproductive toxicity (see section 5.3).
 Arexvy is not recommended during pregnancy.

 Breast-feeding